tobybenjaminclark/mema/README.md

 <!-- GETTING STARTED -->
 ## Setup & Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.
+MeMa can be setup on either
+1. MeMa Shell (see [wiki](https://github.com/tobybenjaminclark/mema/wiki) for setup)
+2. Linux Device with Physical Interface Emulators

 ### Prerequisites

-MeMa has several dependencies that are going to be listed under this section.
-Further information on how to construct your own working, MeMa prototype and shell is available in the [wiki](https://github.com/tobybenjaminclark/mema/wiki), and the `.stl` files are available in `/modelbank/`.
-This section is only going to overview setting up the virtual prototype.
+For both options, MeMa has several dependencies that are going to be listed under this section.
+Further information on how to construct your own working, MeMa Shell is available in the [wiki](https://github.com/tobybenjaminclark/mema/wiki), and the `.stl` files are available in `/modelbank/`.
+This section is only going to **overview setting up the virtual prototype**.

 **Operating System Dependencies**<br>
 MeMa 3.1 is currently available to deploy on Linux devices.
 Developed on [Ubuntu 22.04.2 LTS](https://releases.ubuntu.com/jammy/), this is the reccommended system.
 As MeMa should be used as a standalone device, it's **reccommended to use this version of Ubuntu** to avoid any errors.